spilledmilk/arch-dotfiles/README.md

 Greetings!

-This is my Arch Linux and Oh-my-zsh setup, using KDE Plasma.
+This is my Arch Linux and zsh setup, using KDE Plasma.

 Check out these resources: